On torsion anomalous intersections: Torsion anomalous translates of positive dimension

 This and \eqref{t73bez2} give

 Substituting in \eqref{bougradoB} we get

 Then, using \eqref{t73bez} and replacing \eqref{bougradoB2} we have

-Finally, from \eqref{arbez74} and \eqref{bougradoB2} we obtain
+Finally, from \eqref{arbez742} and \eqref{bougradoB2} we obtain

-Since we have bounded $\deg B$, we can conclude from Lemma \ref{sottogruppo} that the points $\zeta$ belong to a finite set. \end{proof} In the proof we bounded the degree of $H+Y_0$ using B\'ezout's theorem, and we obtained a bound depending on $\deg V$ and $h(V)$.
+Since we have bounded $\deg B$, we can conclude from Lemma \ref{sottogruppo} that the points $\zeta$ belong to a finite set.

+\end{proof} In the proof we bounded the degree of $H+Y_0$ using B\'ezout's theorem, and we obtained a bound depending on $\deg V$ and $h(V)$.
 The dependence on $h(V)$ may be removed with a different argument.

 Let $H+p\subseteq V$ be a translate which is maximal with respect to the inclusion among all such translates.
 Bombieri and Zannier in \cite{BZ}, Lemma 2, proved that only finitely many such abelian subvarieties $H$ can occur.
 More precisely the maximal translates contained in $V$ have degree bounded only in terms of the degree and the dimension of $V$.
 As a corollary of their proof we obtain the following lemma. \begin{lem}[Bombieri-Zannier] Let $V$ be a weak-transverse variety.
 Then the maximal translates contained in $V$ are of the form $H+p$ for finitely many abelian subvarieties $H$ with \end{lem} Using this lemma we obtain a bound which is more uniform, though the dependence on $\deg V$ shows a bigger exponent.